clEsperanto/pyclesperanto_prototype/README.md

 from clesperanto import addImageAndScalar
 ```

-You can then push image to the GPU and create memory there:
+You can then push an image to the GPU and create memory there:
 ```python
 # push an array to the GPU
 flip = push(np.array([2, 4, 6, 8, 10, 12, 14, 16, 18, 20]))